Cactusmachete/Lab4/README.md

 # Lab4

-Private repository for code of lab4
+A repository for the code from Lab 4 in Advanced Programming (Monsoon 2017).
+Simulate grassfields with positions of herbivores and carnivores, and the radii and centers of the grassfields.